12 Surprising Facts About Emilia Clarke

 Clarke is an exceptionally talented musician.
 With her alto voice, she can expertly sing ballads, blues, cabaret, and jazz numbers.
 She can also play the piano, flute, and guitar.

 9. Fans often don't recognize Emilia Clarke in public.

 If you only know Clarke from Game of Thrones, you could be forgiven for thinking she has long, platinum blonde hair in real life.
 That was just a wig until she dyed her hair blonde in September 2017.
 Her natural color is much darker, and as a result, she's confessed she still isn't recognized much in the outside world when her hair is brown.

 "I don't get recognized, truly," the actress told Conan O'Brien.
 "I'll be walking with Kit Harington, who plays Jon Snow, or Gwen [Christie], who plays Brienne of Tarth, and people will be like, ‘Can you take this picture for us?’
 And I'm like, ‘Sure!
 Definitely I can!'"

-10. She worked anywhere from three to six jobs at once before being cast.
+10. Emilia Clarke worked anywhere from three to six jobs at once before being cast in Game of Thrones.